realdarter/SimpleGPT/README.md

-Sure, here is the updated summary including details about torch debug features for GPU use and easy access to training:

 # GPT-2 Chatbot Fine-Tuning 🤖
 Fine-tuning a pre-trained GPT-2 model for chat and reply tasks.
 The goal is to adapt the model to generate contextually coherent responses in a conversational setting.
 This Code takes in Reply and Response